RetroReversing/retroReversing/pages/n64/N64RSP.md

 ### .dram (e.g gspFast3D.dram.o)
 The DRAM method uses extensive use of RDRAM to store the RDP commands and requires work on the cpu to move the data to the RDP.

 ---
-# IMEM and DMEM
-RSP has its own 8kb of memory split into 2 chunks, one for assembly instructions (opcodes) and the other 4k for data.
-The Data portion was called DMEM (0x04000000 -> 0x04000FFF) and the Code portion was called IMEM (0x04001000 -> 0x04001FFF) [^2].

----
 # RSPBOOT